Natsuo-HSR/VK-clone_ReactJS/README.md

-# VK-clone_ReactJS
-VK.com clone with ReactJS
+# VK.com clone with ReactJS

 See the actual website on firebase --> https://vk-clone-f4caf.web.app